10 October 2022

 Innovative citizen science programmes have unlocked new ornithological data, for example in population ecology, phenology, tracking environmental change and migration.
 At the same time new and diverse audiences are engaging in research and conservation.
 This has led to novel research on who citizen scientists are, how to motivate and support involvement and how to measure the impact of participation.
 Meanwhile, robust data collection and validation within citizen science programmes remain key areas for learning, particularly as new technologies start to automate much of what citizen scientists record.

-Session themes will explore:
+Session themes will broadly explore:

 - Citizen science as a data gathering/processing tool across ornithological disciplines;